AncientGrief/DaggertalkVoices/README.md

 📝 **Important: Save audio files in `.ogg` Ogg Vorbis format!**

 Take a look at the `VoiceLines.xlsx` in this repo.
-These are all the recorded voice lines for the default voice packs from Daggertalk
+These are all the recorded voice lines for the default voice packs from Daggertalk.
+You can choose to strictly record the vanilla Daggertalk lines in your voice, add more lines for each action type or completley record new lines.
+You don't have to follow the vanilla scripts, except for the 10 dialogs.

+If you choose to support these, keep to the script or at least change them in a way that these will make sense when a vanilla voice is choosen against your custom voice 😄
+Feel free to add new Dialogs, but keep in mind that no vanilla voice will respond to these.

 ### 📛 File Naming Scheme